Yamaguchi Hisashi

 Yamaguchi Hisashi (born Hisashi Yamaguchi; April 16, 1952 – October 19, 2010) was a sumo wrestler from Nakatsu Ōita, Japan.
-He made his professional debut in January 1971 and reached the top division in May 1978.
-Upon his promotion he changed his shikona from his real name to Taniarashi Hisashi.
-His highest rank was maegashira 4.
-He retired in November 1982.
+He made his professional debut in January 1971, won the championship in his only sixth-division tournament, and another in March 1977 winning undefeated in third division.
+He reached the top division in May 1978, but struggled initially.
+After winning the second division in November, securing a second re-promotion, he reached his highest rank of maegashira 4 in March 1979.

+Upon initial promotion he had changed his shikona from his real name to Taniarashi Hisashi.
+He would drop back to the unsalaried ranks in 1980 Winning out in a rare nine-way playoff, he secured the third-division championship in March 1982, but retired soon after in November 1982.

 His son is Shun Yamaguchi, a former baseball player.